Team Pinto

 1. Keep pollen out of the house.
 Shake or brush off coats during hay fever season, and keep a brush and wet wipes on hand to clean pets' fur and feet.

-2. Place door mats on both sides.
+2. Place door mats on both sides of the door.
 A double length of washable matting can catch up to 80% of the dirt tracked inside, as well as innumerable allergies, bacteria, and lawn chemicals, before they make their home.

 3. Allow dry cleaning to air out.
 Remove plastic bags before entering the house to allow any leftover perchloroethylene, a common dry-cleaning solvent and potential carcinogen, to escape.
 If you pick up your dry cleaning, and it has a strong chemical odor, return it and request that it be properly dried.
 Alternatively, Google "organic dry cleaning" to locate a perc-free service in your area.